LibbyH52/Cereal-Data-Dashboard/README.md

 [here](https://www.kaggle.com/jeandsantos/breakfast-cereals-data-analysis-and-clustering)
 The code for rotating the text on my bar chart I got from [JS fiddle](https://jsfiddle.net/geotheory/mvhtqu17/) I got the code for my navbar from [bootswatch](https://bootswatch.com/pulse/).
-The only change I made was to remove the 'expand' class as I wanted a collapsed navbar on all screen sizes CSS code for removing the tick marks on the bar chart was taken from the fourth answer (Andrew) [here](https://github.com/c3js/c3/issues/876)
+The only change I made was to remove the 'expand' class as I wanted a collapsed navbar on all screen sizes.
+The JavaScript code to collapse the Hamburger menu was copied from [here:](https://stackoverflow.com/questions/16877429/twitter-bootstrap-mobile-nav-hide-menu-after-clicking-menu-link)
+CSS code for removing the tick marks on the bar chart was taken from the fourth answer (Andrew) [here](https://github.com/c3js/c3/issues/876)
-The colour scheme for my charts, borders, header and footer was gotten from [here](https://learnui.design/tools/data-color-picker.html#palette) The JavaScript code to collapse the Hamburger menu was copied from [here:](https://stackoverflow.com/a/32336582) The code for resetting the charts from their filtered state was gotten from [here:] (http://jsfiddle.net/gordonwoodhull/yu1swf2x/1/)
+The colour scheme for my charts, borders, header and footer was gotten from [here](https://learnui.design/tools/data-color-picker.html#palette) The code for resetting the charts from their filtered state was gotten from [here:] (http://jsfiddle.net/gordonwoodhull/yu1swf2x/1/)

 #### Media